-Some other medicines may also affect or be affected by the treatment of ibuprofen.
-You should therefore always seek the advice of your doctor or pharmacist before you use Ibuprofen with any other medicines, including herbal and homeopathic remedies.
+Some other medicines may also affect or be affected by the treatment of Ibuprofen Lysine 342 mg Tablets.
+You should therefore always seek the advice of your doctor or pharmacist before you use Ibuprofen Lysine 342 mg Tablets with other medicines, especially:

 Check the foil is not broken before use.
 If it is, do not take that tablet.

 Adults, the elderly and adolescents between 12 and 18 years: Initial dose 1 or 2 tablets to be taken with water, preferably with or after food, then if necessary 1 or 2 tablets every 4 hours.
 Do not take more often than every 4 hours.
 Do not take more than 6 tablets in any 24 hour period.

 Do not give to children under 12 years.

 This medicine is intended for short term use only.